Aifedayo/used-card-price-prediction-model-pipeline/README.md

 # Used Car Price Prediction Model

 ## Overview

-This project involves building a machine learning model to predict the price of used cars.
-The pipeline includes data ingestion, preprocessing, model training, evaluation, and prediction.
-The models used in this project include linear regression, random forest, XGBoost, and CatBoost.
-The best model is selected based on cross-validated performance metrics and then saved for future predictions.
+This project focuses on building a machine-learning pipeline to predict used car prices.
+It includes data ingestion, preprocessing, model training, evaluation, and prediction.
+The goal is to provide accurate pricing estimates to assist buyers and sellers in making informed decisions in the used car market.

+### Problems
+- Inconsistent Pricing: Prices for used cars can fluctuate widely based on factors like brand, model, production year, mileage, and condition.
+Traditional methods often fail to account for these variations accurately.
+- Data Challenges: Real-world data may contain missing values, outliers, or noisy features, which can undermine model performance if not handled properly.
+- Complex Feature Interactions: Predicting prices involves complex relationships between features, which requires more advanced machine learning techniques to capture effectively.

+### Solutions
+- Modeling Approaches: I employ multiple machine learning models—linear regression, random forest, XGBoost, and CatBoost—to explore different methods of price prediction, ensuring the best model is selected.
+- Data Preprocessing: The pipeline handles data cleaning, feature encoding, and scaling to optimize the input data for model performance.
+- Cross-Validation: I use cross-validation techniques to evaluate model performance, ensuring that the chosen model generalizes well to new, unseen data.
+Model Selection: The best-performing model is saved for future predictions, providing a reliable tool for accurate used car price predictions.

 ## Project Structure